5 Benefits of Astaxanthin: Hype or Hope?

 4. Optimizes Muscle Recovery

-Another of the astaxanthin benefits is that athletes love it.
-Astaxanthin supports healthy muscle function in people just like it does in fish.
+Another of the benefits of astaxanthin is that athletes love it.
+It supports healthy muscle function in people just like it does in fish.
 It can assist your body’s recovery process after exercise and muscle damage and is even known to help optimize strength and endurance.

 5. Supports Inflammatory Response